 George H. Fields (1921-2014) was a life-long Mooresville resident who became Mooresville High School’s first Indiana boys’ basketball all-star and, later, he became a standout on Purdue University’s men’s basketball team.
 His parents were Herbert Andrew and Georgie (Conduitt) Fields.
 George passed on January 22, 2014.
-Click here to read George’s obituary.
-Click the images below to enlarge them.
+To see enlargements of George’s images below, read this blog post.

 SAMUEL MOORE, FOUNDER OF MOORESVILLE

 Mooresville, Indiana was founded in 1824 by Samuel Moore, whose Quaker family moved from North Carolina in 1818 to Washington County, Indiana, settling near the town of Salem.
 The Moore family found slavery inconsistent with their religious beliefs and moved north to escape the practice.
 Samuel moved away from his family and settled in Brown Township, Morgan County, Indiana, in 1822.